canibanoglu/tango_with_django_book/chapters/models_templates.rst

 Demo
 ....
 .. _fig-rango-links:

 .. figure:: ../images/rango-links.pdf
 	:figclass: align-center

 	What your link structure should now look like.
 Starting with the Rango homepage, you are then presented with the category detail page.
 Clicking on a page link takes you to the linked website.

-Let's try it out now by visiting the Rango's homepage.
+Let's try everything out now by visiting the Rango's homepage.
 You should see your homepage listing all the categories.
 The categories should now be clickable links.
 Clicking on ``Python`` should then take you to the ``Python`` detailed category view, as demonstrated in Figure :num:`fig-rango-links`.
 If you see a list of links like ``Official Python Tutorial``, then you've successfully set up the new view.
 Try navigating a category which doesn't exist, like ``/rango/category/computers``.
 You should see a message telling you that no pages exist in the category.

 Exercises
 ---------
+Reinforce what you've learnt in this chapter by trying out the following exercises.

 * Modify the index page to also include the top 5 most viewed pages.
 * The encoding and decoding of the Category name to a URL is pretty sloppy.
-Create a better way for encoding/decoding the url/name so that it handles special characters and ignores case.
+Create a better way for encoding and decoding the url/name so that it handles special characters and ignores cAsE.
-	* Undertake the `Part Three of Offical Django Tutorial <https://docs.djangoproject.com/en/1.5/intro/tutorial03/>`_ if you have not done so already to reinforce what you have learnt here.
+* Undertake the `part three of official Django tutorial <https://docs.djangoproject.com/en/1.5/intro/tutorial03/>`_ if you have not done so already to further what you've learnt here.

 Hints
 .....
+To help you with the exercises above, the following hints may be of some use to you.
+Good luck!

 * Update the population script to add some value to the views count for each page.
 * Create an encode and decode function to convert category_name_url to category_name and vice versa.